- About Gov't. Doc. & Law Info

 - How are government documents arranged?

-- Can I find government documents using TOPCAT, the online catalog?
+- Can I find government documents using the One-Search Box online catalog (formerly TOPCAT)?

-- Where should I begin my search if government documents aren't on TOPCAT 2000?
+- Where should I begin my search if government documents aren't on the online catalog?

 - Can I check out government documents?

 - Where is the closest copier?

 The US and Kentucky documents are located on the ground floor of Helm Library.

 The documents received from US government agencies are shelved according to the Superintendent of Documents Classification System (SuDoc).
 This alpha-numeric system places materials by issuing agency.
 For example, all the documents with call numbers beginning with A originated in the Department of Agriculture, all documents with call numbers beginning with D originated in the Department of Defense.